Text to Binary Converter

 1. Split the binary string into groups (typically 8 bits per character for ASCII/UTF-8)

-2. Convert each binary group to its decimal equivalent
+2. Convert each binary group to its decimal equivalent (see binary-to-decimal conversion to do this by hand)

 3. Map each decimal value to its corresponding character using UTF-8 decoding